ISM awards the Lizzi Scholarship to graduate students to attend the International Workshop on Micropiles.

 Lizzi Scholarship Recipients

-The 4th Lizzi Scholarship was presented in 2009 to James Amos of Balfour Beatty Ground Engineering, U.K. His presentation was titled, "Micropiles-The Green Choice."
+4th Lizzi Scholarship, 2009: James Amos of Balfour Beatty Ground Engineering, U.K.,